yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

     This creates a symbolic link to `/mnt/c/Users/WINDOWS_USERNAME/Documents` from `~/docs`.
 The command does not print any output.

-3. Now, to change to your Windows `Documents` directory from your home directory in Ubuntu, enter:
+3. After the symlink is created, you can change to your Windows `Documents` directory using the `docs` alias.

+    From your home directory in Ubuntu, enter:

     ```
     cd docs